 Casio conducts the necessary training for all the job grades in its in-house ranking system, and the company is working constantly to upgrade and enhance its human resource development system.
 As part of this system, Casio offers measures to train existing workers to make them professionals and training for specific job grades to all eligible employees.
 The human resource training page on the company’s intranet explains each system of training as well as showing comments from employees who have used the system.
 Casio endeavors to encourage utilization of the system and support employee education by presenting success stories and good news.

-In addition to the system above, Casio holds Life Plan Seminars for all group company employees in Japan when they reach the ages of 53 and 58 (258 employees in fiscal 2018: 162 aged 53 and 96 aged 58).
+In addition to the system above, Casio holds Life Plan Seminars for all group company employees in Japan when they reach the ages of 53 and 58 (245 employees in fiscal 2019: 127 aged 53 and 118 aged 58).
 The seminars help employees plan their lives after the company retirement age of 60, with information on areas such as retirement career planning, skills development, retirement benefits, the pension system, the re-employment system and health management.
-Ninety percent of the participants responded that they were glad they took the seminar, and several indicated that it was a good opportunity to consider retirement life planning.
-Casio will continue to provide this support in the future.
+Going forward, in addition to the content described above, Casio plans to further augment career support for retired employees.

 Annual average number of hours of training (Casio Computer Co., Ltd.)